Corporal punishment of minors in the United States: In law

 Bans on the corporal punishment of children have been proposed in Massachusetts and California but have failed to secure passage.

 In schools

 Regulation of corporal punishment in public and private schools is done at the state level.
 There is no federal policy regarding corporal punishment in schools.
 In 1977, the Supreme Court of the United States found that the Eighth Amendment clause prohibiting "cruel and unusual punishments" did not apply to school students, and that teachers could punish children without parental permission.

-In the US, as of 2023, corporal punishment even at school has been banned only in some states.
-Since the 1970s, 31 states and the District of Columbia have banned corporal punishment in public schools, though in some of these there is no explicit prohibition.
-Corporal punishment is also unlawful in private schools in Iowa and New Jersey.
-In the remaining 19 U.S. states there was not any ban, and corporal punishment is lawful in both public and private schools.
+In the US, as of 2024, corporal punishment even at school has been banned only in some states.
+As of 2024, 33 states and the District of Columbia have banned corporal punishment in public schools, though in some of these there is no explicit prohibition.
+Corporal punishment is also unlawful in private schools in Illinois, Iowa, Maryland, New Jersey and New York.
+In the remaining 17 U.S. states corporal punishment is lawful in both public and private schools.